oliviawestmacottssw/SSW.Rules.Content/rules/do-you-get-a-developer-to-test-the-migration/rule.md

 ---

-It is important to get another developer to check the migration f​or issues.
+It is important to get another developer to check the migration for issues.
  They should follow these steps:
 a.
 Start Visual Studio 2013